fuota-io/The-Things-Network-NodeJS-SDK/CONTRIBUTING.md

 If you have any questions or need help with your contributions, feel free to reach out to us by creating an [issue](https://github.com/fuota-io/The-Things-Network-NodeJS-SDK/issues).

-Thank you for contributing to the-things-network!
+Thank you for contributing to **the-things-network**!
 We're excited to see your contributions and work together to make this project even better.